ciaraosull/project-3-mastermind/README.md

 **Title Section:**

-* [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet)was installed and import pyfiglet was used to generate ascii art for the title and subtitle of the game.
+* [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) was installed and import pyfiglet was used to generate ascii art for the title and subtitle of the game.

 * Standard Font was used for the title as it is large and has nice spacing and clarity of letters.
 This was to give the user clarity of what the game is called.
 It was centered to give a nice clean layout too.